joonassandell/rebirth/README.md

 ### 7. Recommended actions

-Run the bootstrap script which will remove this file and rename [PROJECT.md](PROJECT.md) to [README.md](README.md).
+Run the [bootstrap](Makefile) script which will remove this file and rename [PROJECT.md](PROJECT.md) to [README.md](README.md) among other actions.
 See the new README to learn about available scripts and make sure it contains correct information.

 ```
 make bootstrap